-De Quervian's tenosynovitis is more common in women.
-Other factors that may increase your chance of getting de Quervian's tenosynovitis include:
+De Quervain's tenosynovitis is more common in women.
+Activities that may increase your chance of getting de Quervain's tenosynovitis include:

 Symptoms may include:

-The Finkelstein test is often done to help make the diagnosis.
-Make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
+You will be asked to move your fingers and wrists in different ways to help make the diagnosis.
+Your may be asked to make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
 If this causes pain at the wrist below your thumb, you may have de Quervain's tenosynovitis.

 American College of Sports Medicine